carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 - "The best method to decide between training methods (CBOW and Skip-gram) is to try both methods and see which one works best for your specific application."
 ---

-# Unpacking the Word2Vec Algorithm

 ## Mapping inputs to outputs using neural networks
 How is it that Word2Vec is able to represent words in such a semantically meaningful way?
-The key technology behind Word2Vec is an artificial neural network.
+The key technology behind Word2Vec is an **artificial neural network**.
 Neural networks are highly prevalent in many fields now due to their exceptional ability to learn functions that can map a set of input features to some output (e.g., a label or predicted value for some target variable).
 Because of this general capability, they can be used for a wide assortment of tasks including...

 * Predicting the weather tomorrow given historical weather patterns
 * Classifying if an email is spam or not